philippedugre/msikeyboard-rs/README.md

 This program is licensed as 3-clause BSD, terms are available in the LICENSE file.

+Based on a c++ version of msikeyboard by OliPro007.

 Based on a command-line version of msi-keyboard by bparker06.

 Based on the gist referenced in the issue #43 of the original project.